LanceMaverick/skybeard-2/README.md

         |    README
         |    ...
 ```
-The `myPlugin` folder containts a `requirements.txt` for any additonal dependencies so they can be pipped, a `config.py` file for user specific variables (e.g private API keys) and settings and the `__init__.py` which contains the plugin class that must inheret from `plugins.Plugin`.
+The `myBeard` folder containts a `requirements.txt` for any additonal dependencies so they can be pipped, a `config.py` file for user specific variables (e.g private API keys) and settings and the `__init__.py` which contains the class that must inheret from `beards.Beard`.
-The folder can also contain any other python modules and files that are needed for the plugin, but Skybeard interfaces only with the Plugin class in `__init.py__`, allowing you to separate out the beard's logic from the interface.
+The folder can also contain any other python modules and files that are needed for the plugin, but Skybeard interfaces only with the `Beard` class in `__init.py__`, allowing you to separate out the beard's logic from the interface.

 ## Growing a new beard
 Creating a new beard requires knowledge of the python-telegram-bot API, see: https://github.com/python-telegram-bot/python-telegram-bot#documentation.
 The minimum requirement for a working beard is the `Beard` class in the `__init.py` of your beard's folder.
 In this class, the telegram `Updater` and `Dispatcher` can be interfaced with (via `self.updater` and `self.disp` respectively).
 The beard must define an `initialise()` method that registers any handlers with the bot.
-For example A simple echo plug-in, that echo's a user's message would look like this:
+For example a simple echo plug-in, that echo's a user's message would look like this:
 ```
 from telegram.ext import CommandHandler, MessageHandler